 What's on offer

 This is the ultimate destination for adventure.
 Whether it's skiing and snowboarding in the Rockies or bear watching in the wilds of Ontario, Canada has everything to satisfy travelers who want to spend time in the great outdoors.

-Vancouver, Toronto and Montreal are all perfect for city breaks, with first rate culture, food and entertainment on offer.
+Vancouver, Toronto, Montreal and Quebec City are all perfect for city breaks, with first rate culture, food and entertainment on offer.

 Who can go

 Citizens and permanent residents are allowed to enter Canada, but they must quarantine for 14 days.
 Immediate and extended family members, including those without Canadian citizenship, can enter for any reason as long as they are staying in the country for more than 15 days (they must also quarantine).
 Those coming for fewer than 15 days can only enter for an essential purpose.

 All extended family members (but not immediate family) must also have written permission from Immigration, Refugees and Citizenship Canada (IRCC).
 For more information, click here.
 Only essential travel and transiting passengers are otherwise allowed.